Diego De La Hoya looking to make his own career despite famous last name

 Golden Boy Promotions president Eric Gomez, Oscar De La Hoya's close friend since childhood, said he has liked what he has seen from Diego De La Hoya so far and has been impressed with how he has handled his family ties.

 "I'm sure it's a lot of pressure for him, but the kid doesn't show it," Gomez said.
 "He's got a very good head on his shoulders.
 He doesn't worry about that.
 He is trying to make his own career and make his own mark.
 Sure, the name helps to market and promote him, but he's his own man.
-That's what we want to see and that's what he has shown."
+That's what we want to see, and that's what he has shown."

-Thursday's card was originally set to air on ESPN2, but was moved to the higher-profile ESPN platform due to a change in the network's NBA playoff schedule, a change that will give De La Hoya even more exposure.
+Thursday's card was originally set to air on ESPN2, but was moved to the higher-profile ESPN platform because of a change in the network's NBA playoff schedule, a change that will give De La Hoya even more exposure.

-"I'm excited about that but first and foremost I am focused on the fight, so I can demonstrate that I have the skills and talent that everyone is told that I have," De La Hoya said.
+"I'm excited about that, but first and foremost I am focused on the fight, so I can demonstrate that I have the skills and talent that everyone is told that I have," De La Hoya said.
 "My focus isn't on who's watching, even though that's important.
 My job is to make sure I perform well."

-Although Diego and Oscar, who is more than 20 years older than his cousin, are not close they have been developing a relationship.
+Although Diego and Oscar, who is more than 20 years older than his cousin, are not close, they have been developing a relationship.

 Diego said he purposely distanced himself from Oscar when he was an amateur "because of a fear that people would say I'm only where I'm at because Oscar is my cousin.
-When I started my pro career (in 2013) we started building a relationship.
+When I started my pro career [in 2013], we started building a relationship.
 We have a good relationship."

 Oscar has visited him in training camp and has passed along advice.

 "It's a very good relationship," Gomez said.
 "Oscar has a warm spot for him.
-It's family but at the same time Oscar knows the importance of not babying him and making him into a legitimate champion.
+It's family, but at the same time Oscar knows the importance of not babying him and making him into a legitimate champion.
 That's more important to Oscar than babying him.
-They talk and Oscar keeps tabs on him.
+They talk, and Oscar keeps tabs on him.
 Oscar always wants to be there to see him fight in person."

 Diego De La Hoya (17-0, 9 KOs), who is managed by Joel De La Hoya Jr., Oscar's older brother, and trained by Joel Diaz, comes into the fight with even more motivation than his continuing efforts to prove that he can carry such a revered last name.